jfallmann/diffTF_Fork/docs/_build/html/_sources/chapter2.rst.txt

 Summary
   String.
 Default ‘hg19.fasta’.
 Path to the reference genome *fasta* file.
 Details

-  You need write access to the directory in which the *fasta* file is stored, make sure this is the case or copy the *fasta* file to a different directory.
+  .. warning:: You need write access to the directory in which the *fasta* file is stored, make sure this is the case or copy the *fasta* file to a different directory.
 The reason is that the pipeline produces a *fasta* index file, which is put in the same directory as the corresponding *fasta* file.
 This is a limitation of *samtools faidx* and not our pipeline.

   .. note:: This file has to be in concordance with the input data; that is, the exact same genome assembly version must be used.
 In the first step of the pipeline, this is checked explicitly, and any mismatches will result in an error.